The Private Viewing

 “Why, God, Why?”

-Ronnie held me in his arms as I said, “I can’t believe he’s gone!
+Ronnie held me in his arms as I repeated over and over again, “I can’t believe he’s gone!
 I can’t believe he’s gone!”

 Ronnie then stood in front of John’s casket alone and spoke to him, father to son.